Gladstone Book Prize

-The Gladstone Prize is an annual prize awarded by the Royal Historical Society to debut authors for a history book published in Britain on any topic which is not primarily British history.
+The Gladstone Book Prize is an annual prize awarded by the Royal Historical Society to debut authors for a history book published in Britain on any topic which is not primarily British history.
 The prize is named in honour of William Ewart Gladstone and was made possible by a grant by the Gladstone Memorial Trust.
 It was first awarded in 1998, the centenary of Gladstone's death.